-Graduate students are required to have continuity in registration, maintain full-time status, make satisfactory progress, and be in residence until all requirements for a degree are fulfilled.
+Graduate students are required to have continuity in registration, maintain full-time status, make satisfactory progress, and be academically enrolled until all requirements for a degree are fulfilled.
 This means that students must either be registered, enrolled or on an approved leave from the Institute.
+Students who fail to do so can be withdrawn from the Institute.
 Reduced duty status maintains registration for a student who cannot carry a full load due to a medical condition, disability or pregnancy.

 Registration is required for the term in which the thesis defense is undertaken, with the exception of the first week of each term.
-Approval of the dean is required for any student seeking to enroll for a subsequent term beyond the defense during the academic year.
+Approval of the Dean is required for any student seeking to enroll for a subsequent term beyond the defense during the academic year.
 Once the degree is conferred, further enrollment as a graduate student is not permitted.